ciemnyduch/cyber-portfolio/Unauthenticated-scans-Tenable/Unauth-Windows-10-scan.md

 This scan focuses on: open ports, unpatched software, and weak configurations The idea is to simulate what an outsider may see when trying to attack a system

+Use this tutorial in conjunction with the "Authenticated Windows 10 Scan" tutorial

 ### What you'll need to do for this lab:

 win + r + wf.msc, and disable VM's firewall